 There are several properties for sale listed on the internet.
 It is also ideal to visit a number of reliable real estate companies and firms who can guide you on the best neighborhoods and property prices that best suit your budget and income.
-Look for certified real estate brokers who can give you full information on the value of the property, risk assessment, and location.
+Look for certified real estate brokers who can give you full information on the property’s value, risk assessment, and location.

 When opening a bank account.

-Being away from home for a long time may render an inactive bank account in the Philippines deactivated.
+Being away from home for a long time may deactivate an inactive bank account in the Philippines.
 So when an OFW returns home, he or she may need to open a new local account so foreign savings can be saved there.

 Sometimes, banks will require your spouse who lives in the Philippines to fill in the details or proof that you’re a student abroad.